How do I set up and print my own labels?

 The direction you load your paper in will depend on the printer model you’re using.
 Some models require you to load the paper with the labels side facing up, while other printers flip the paper, meaning you’ll need to load the paper with the blank, back side facing up.
 We recommend making a test print to check which way to load the paper if you’re unsure.
 Consult your printer’s user manual or the printer manufacturer for more information.

 In your printer settings, we recommend setting your Paper or Media Type to “Labels” or a similar setting such as “Heavyweight Paper” for the best possible print.
-For more printing information, click here to check out our printing tips.

 Microsoft Word or Adobe